Selected work, operating notes, and systems thinking

 Start With The Real Surface

-I look at the repo, browser, files, deployment, or workflow first so the work starts from evidence instead of labels.
+I look at the current site, social page, domain, inbox, or workflow first so the work starts from the real situation.

 02